Common Travel Scams

 WILL YOU PLEASE TAKE MY PIC...CAMERA!

 Asking someone to take your picture is risky business.
 You never know if they actually understand how to operate a camera, not to mention take a good picture.
 Then, just as you get situated and settled into your perfect pose, you realize they've run off with your expensive camera and left you posing without a photographer.
-This is why you should only choose people you are completely certain you can beat in a footrace, and a fight, to take your picture!
+This is why you should only choose people you are completely certain you can beat in a footrace, and a fight, to take your picture (just kidding…be cautious and mindful instead)!